 Best place for local shopping – Barkhor Street and Kromziggang Market

 Ah!
 That one thing we all love to do.
 Barkhor Street and Kromziggang Market are the places where you can find great deals.
 You will be spoilt for choice shopping for traditional Tibetan items such as Thangka art, relics, jewelry, spices, carpets, and crafts.

 Best restaurant for a celebration – Shangri-La’s Shambala and Shu Garden

 When in Tibet eat Tibetan food and the best place to do so would be at Shangri-La’s very own Shambala restaurant.
 A Tibetan-Nepal tapas bar and restaurant with indoor and patio seating, the restaurant serves some authentic regional meals such as Khampa roasted yak, spinach & cheese with tomato chili sauce, and served with Rice or Nang.
 For a taste of Sichuan or Cantonese cuisine, Shu Garden at Shangri-La is another popular choice.

 Best cocktail with a view – Shangri-La’s Shambala

 This again has to be at the Shambala as this is the best place to sip on a drink whilst taking in the incredible view of the Potala Palace from your window.
 This is the perfect venue for chilling out with a cocktail in your hand.

 The Tibet Museum is the official museum of the Tibet Autonomous Region of China in Lhasa.
-Inaugurated on October 5th 1999, it is the first large, modern museum in the Tibet Autonomous Region.
-The museum has a collection of around 1000 artefacts from Tibetan art to architectural design.
+Inaugurated on October 5th, 1999, it is the first large, modern museum in the Tibet Autonomous Region.
+The museum has a collection of around 1000 artifacts from Tibetan art to architectural design.
 Note that it is closed on Mondays.

 Where : Shangri La Hotel Lhasa